Professional edition active

 Human immune globulin (IG)

-IG is a concentrated antibody-containing solution prepared from plasma obtained from normal donors.
-It consists primarily of IgG, although trace amounts of IgA, IgM, and other serum proteins may be present.
-IG very rarely contains transmissible viruses (eg, hepatitis B or C, HIV) and is stable for many months if stored at 4° C. IG is given intramuscularly (IM).
+IG is a concentrated antibody-containing solution prepared from plasma obtained from healthy donors.
+It consists primarily of IgG, although trace amounts of IgA, IgM, and other serum proteins may also be present.
+IG very rarely contains transmissible viruses (eg, hepatitis B or C, HIV) and is stable for many months if stored at 4° C. IG is administered intramuscularly (IM).

-Because maximal serum antibody levels may not occur until about 48 hours after IM injection, IG must be given as soon after exposure as possible.
-Half-life of IG in the circulation is about 3 weeks.
+Because maximal serum antibody levels may not occur until about 48 hours after IM injection, IG must be administered as soon after exposure as possible.
+Half-life of the primary IgG component of IG in the circulation is about 3 weeks.

 IG provides only temporary protection; the antibody content against specific agents varies by as much as 10-fold among preparations.
 Administration is painful, and anaphylaxis can occur.

-IV immune globulin (IVIG) was developed to provide larger and repeated doses of human immune globulin.
+IV immune globulin (IVIG) was developed to provide larger and repeated doses of human IG.
 IVIG is used to treat or prevent severe bacterial and viral infections, autoimmune disorders, and immunodeficiency disorders, particularly the following:

 Hyperimmune globulin

 Hyperimmune globulin is prepared from the plasma of people with high titers of antibody against a specific organism or antigen.
-It is derived from people convalescing from natural infections or donors artificially immunized.
+It is derived from people convalescing from natural infections or from donors artificially immunized.
+Hyperimmune globulin can be administered IM or IV.